-Up to 20% of the disallowed interest will be deducted from the tax due on the rental income.
-Where this interest deduction exceeds the tax charge for the year, the excess amount will be carried forward to be relieved against tax payable on the profits from the let property business in a future tax year.
+Up to 20% of the disallowed interest is deducted from the tax due on the rental income.
+Where this interest deduction exceeds the tax charge for the year, the excess amount is carried forward to be relieved against tax payable on the profits from the property letting business in a future tax year.

-This change effectively gives you tax relief for the interest at 20%, equivalent to the basic rate of income tax.
-Corporate landlords are not affected by his change.
+This effectively gives the landlord tax relief for the interest at 20%, which is equivalent to the basic rate of income tax.
+Corporate landlords do not suffer a restriction on interest deductions; neither do landlords of furnished holiday lettings (provided various conditions are met).

-Where you have significant loans connected to your let property business, we can help you calculate whether that level of borrowing will be sustainable after 6 April 2017.
+Where you have significant loans connected to your property letting business, we can help you calculate whether that level of borrowing will be sustainable in future years.